kubernetes/enhancements/keps/sig-auth/1513-certificate-signing-request/README.md

 ## Design Details

-A client requesting a certificate post a CertificateSigningRequest to the Certificates API.
-The client may only provide the encoded [Certificate Request](https://tools.ietf.org/html/rfc2986), usages of the certificate in the spec, the standard object metadata, and the requested signer on the initial creation of the CertificateSigningRequest.
+A client requesting a certificate posts a CertificateSigningRequest to the Certificates API.
+The client may only provide the encoded [Certificate Request](https://tools.ietf.org/html/rfc2986), usages of the certificate in the spec, the standard object metadata, a requested certificate lifetime duration, and the requested signer on the initial creation of the CertificateSigningRequest.
 The kube-apiserver also asserts authentication attributes of the requestor in the CertificateSigningRequest spec before committing it to storage so that they can be used later during CSR approval.
 The